 Root Canal Therapy

 Root canal therapy, often simply referred to as a root canal, is the process of removing infected tissue in order to save the tooth's natural structure.
-Dr. Clark Damon offers precise, gentle root canal therapy at our state-of-the-art facilities in Dallas, Amarillo, and Fort Worth, TX.
+Dr. Le offers precise, gentle root canal therapy at our state-of-the-art facilities in Dallas, Amarillo, and Fort Worth, TX.
 We also offer intravenous (IV) sedation upon request so patients can remain relaxed throughout the procedure.
 With root canal therapy, patients can restore health to a tooth and avoid the need for extraction.

 When is Root Canal Therapy Needed?